Dr Sheila Lumley

 • Overseeing all aspects of teaching for the clinical medical students

-• Supporting the Doll Tutorial Fellows and Teaching Associates in Green Templeton to deliver the Medical Teaching Programme
+• Leading the team of Doll Tutorial Fellows and Teaching Associates in Green Templeton to deliver the Medical Teaching Programme

 • Academic and professional support